 While the concept of algorithms has been around for centuries, the same cannot be said about algocracy.
 The latter has recently gained notoriety thanks partly to the renaissance of Artificial Intelligence and Machine Learning (AI/ML) and is frequently used to describe the increased use of algorithms in decision-making and governance processes.
 Indeed, the so-called Singularity could be seen as an extreme and seemingly irreversible algocracy case where humans lose the capacity to control superintelligent machines and might even face extinction.
-Not sure that will ever happen, though.
+I’m not sure whether that will ever happen, though.

-A more plausible scenario occurs when humans and human institutions blindly rely on algorithms to make critical decisions.
+A more plausible scenario occurs when humans and institutions blindly rely on algorithms to make critical decisions.
 This is happening today in many sectors – the quasi-dictatorship of algorithms.
 In this context, the concept of algocracy seems to reify algorithms as they apparently have a life of their own and can single-handedly call most, if not all, shots.
 Yet, humans seem content with sitting on the fence, dutifully enjoying the view.
 Why is this happening?

 We first must look more closely at algorithms to improve our understanding of this sad and curious state of affairs.
 So what is an algorithm, really?
 Compared to blockchain technologies, algorithms are indeed lagging far behind when it comes to online guides and digital videos trying to explain the concept ad nauseam.
 So let us not go there.
 Instead, allow me to use a non-digital example to illustrate the concept.